-As I look at the church’s responses to the impacts of climate changes I cannot help but be deeply impressed and moved by the commitment shown by so many people.
+As I look at the church’s responses to the impacts of climate changes I am deeply impressed and moved by the commitment shown by so many people.
 Yet I am also concerned that some of these efforts may be in vain.
 They may even be counter-productive.
-They may be unwitting victims of the Law of Unintended Consequences.
+They may be unwitting victims of the Law of Unintended Consequences and of Jevons Paradox (the ‘Coal Question’).

 My first concern is to do with false savings.
 Let’s say that your place of work is near to your home.
 You have been in the habit of driving to work, but now decide to use a bicycle.
 You save a few gallons or liters of fuel each week.
 Great!
 You have done your bit to reduce the use of a scarce resource (oil) and you there are now fewer greenhouse gases in the atmosphere.